gradle/gradle/design-docs/managed-model.md

 - calling the getter of a read-write property for a created node must return `null`
 - cannot assign a collection to a read-only property
 - can assign `null` to a read-write property
-- Fail if `T` is not a scalar type
 - Model report renders collection values
 - For a managed type that defines a `Set<String>` read-only property
     * `addAll 'b','c'`